Associate of Business Administration in Accountancy

 Bachelor of Business Administration in Accounting and Finance |

-Bachelor of Science in Information Management |
+Bachelor of Business Administration in General Business Management |

 Boot Camp Fly - Graduation Cycling Tours 畢業單車環島 系列